gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      remove the dependency of unit "..." on unit "..." from the argument of switch -f

-  This tactic is suggested when the binder has determined that a dependency present in the forced-elaboration-order file indicated by binder switch :switch:`-f`:
+  The binder suggests this tactic when it has determined that a dependency present in the forced-elaboration-order file indicated by binder switch :switch:`-f`:

   - Prevents a set of units from being elaborated.

   - The removal of the dependency will enable the successful ordering of the units.

-  The programmer should edit the forced-elaboration-order file, remove the dependency, and rebind the program.
+  You should edit the forced-elaboration-order file, remove the dependency, and rebind the program.

 * All forced-dependency elimination